-Stories about how to make exercise part of your daily routine are ubiquitous, usually accompanied by photos of a toned, smiling person lacing up a spotless pair of sneakers, or a fitspirational quote along the lines of, “What seems impossible today will be tomorrow’s warm-up.”
-The advice seems so doable—Leave your workout gear at the foot of your bed so you’re inspired to exercise first thing in the morning!
+Stories about how to make exercise part of your daily routine are ubiquitous, usually accompanied by photos of a toned, smiling person lacing up a spotless pair of sneakers or a fitspirational quote along the lines of, “What seems impossible today will be tomorrow’s warm-up.”
+The advice seems so doable—Leave your workout gear at the foot of your bed so that you’re inspired to exercise first thing in the morning!
 Find a running buddy!—but, unlike sneaker laces, people are not one-size-fits-all.
-For instance, that tip about finding a jogging buddy could prove spot-on for a social butterfly, but might sound like torture to an introvert who craves the solitude of running.

-We asked Brian Bradley, Fitness Director for Elev8d, to tackle three frequently cited tips on creating a healthy routine.
-Below, he debunks them, offering the fresh, Elev8d way of thinking:
+We asked Brian Bradley, fitness director for Elev8d Fitness, the new home workout program from the experts at Sonima, to tackle three frequently cited tips on creating a healthy routine.
+Below, he debunks each and offers a fresh, flexible way of thinking.

 New school advice: Work out at a time of day that feels right for you.

-Another point to consider: “Scheduling tough workouts for the morning can be dangerous, because your spine isn’t necessarily ready,” Bradley says.
-“As you spend all night in a horizontal position, the disks in your back are rehydrating with fluid.
-When you stand up in the morning, it takes time for those disks to return to a healthy thickness.
+Another point to consider: “Scheduling tough workouts for the morning can be dangerous because your spine isn’t necessarily ready,” Bradley says.
+“As you spend all night in a horizontal position, the discs in your back are rehydrating with fluid.
+When you stand up in the morning, it takes time for those discs to return to a healthy thickness.
 Before they do, they have less give, leaving you more vulnerable to injury.”
 (That’s also why bending over first thing in the morning often feels so uncomfortable.)

-New school advice: Work out for 8 to 16 minutes.
+New school advice: Work out for eight to 16 minutes.

-Elev8d rallies against the “more is better” philosophy.
-Here, we’re all about sequence and efficiency.
-Our 8 core moves were chosen with care and deliberation to align the load-bearing joints (shoulders, hips, knees and ankles), so that your body can function at maximum capacity.
-And the exercises are arranged in a specific order, intended to align your skelature, activate deeper muscles, and take your body through a full range of motion in fun routines that take only 8, 16 or 24 minutes.
+Elev8d Fitness rallies against the “more is better” philosophy and prioritizes sequence and efficiency.
+The eight core movements that underpin the program are designed to align the load-bearing joints (shoulders, hips, knees, and ankles), so that your body can function as it was designed to—as a unified, synergistic system.
+And the exercises are arranged in a specific order intended to align your body, activate deeper muscles, and take your joints through a full range of motion in fun routines that take only eight, 16, or 24 minutes.
 (Try the 8×8 Challenge.)

-Scheduling your workout in your smartphone calendar or day planner makes it something to get it out of the way.
-But we want you to enjoy moving, not think of it as a chore that needs to be ticked off your To Do list.
-Schedule your work meeting…not your workout.
+Scheduling your workout in your smartphone calendar or day planner makes it feel like something to get out of the way.
+But you should enjoy moving, not think of it as a chore that needs to be ticked off your to-do list.
+Schedule your work meeting, not your workout.

-Instead, find a workout you love, that feels joyful and free and fun, and you won’t feel the need to slot it into the same “must do” category as “dentist appointment.”
+Instead, find a workout you love, that feels joyful, free, and fun, and you won’t feel the need to slot it into the same “must-do” category as “dentist appointment”.